Pear and ricotta cheesecake

 So this particular night, I wrote an ode to a lovely fruit called the pear.
 Pears, I feel are so much more deserving of gentle affection and care, they are so deserving of every single lick around your lips.
 They are reminiscent of classic renaissance paintings, probably because you see so much of pear in them.
 But why do you think that in a market stall brimming with apples and pears, the apple baskets are quick to go out, and the unassuming pear still awaits for someone to take it home and bite into its juicy flesh?
 I have never understood such vague mysteries of the universe.

-This is a Bosc, I was told when I bought them.
-I am not convinced yet.
-Could this pear be a love child of the Bosc and the Anjou, I wondered as I sliced them super thin.
+I had a few bruised pears sitting on the counter that night, so I put them to work.
+They were getting a little pale, I wondered as I sliced them super thin.
 I licked off the juices that had dribbled all over my fingers.
 I may have bitten into a pear.

 Ricotta cheesecakes come with this beautiful texture so essential to a cheesecake; I think texture is everything in cheesecakes.
 So I find myself baking cheesecake with ricotta cheese very often.
 Before the cheese goes in, I place it in a fine-meshed strainer and keep it to drain for some time.
 This will make the batter less watery, and more creamy.
 For the base, I used some butter cookies.
 "Some?"
 You may ask.
 Ball parking isn't an evil, but it is also not the ideal way to measure ingredients while baking.
 By now, I am less concerned about baking a cheesecake with crust.
 So my plan is to ideally omit the habit of making a crust going ahead.
 You can see in the pictures that I went in for the extra thin base.

 Also, it depends on how much of a cheese devouring monster I am that night.
 If I don't want a biscuit base interfering with my cheesecake experience, I decide how many biscuits or graham crackers will be beaten to death that night.
 That's just luck.